Tathagat017/CaloFit/Backend_CaloFit/CaloFit_Backend.md

 name,email,password,plan,height: cms,weight: kgs,age:years,gender: male/female
 }
 //Ritesh Bhai -->USER Route
-2.Food Router: <Protected Route : via Frontend> // we dont need to jwt token for these as we cab use auth state to save authentication
+2.Food Router: <Protected Route : via Frontend> // we dont need to jwt token for these as we cab use auth state to save authentication : auth state : true
 ///this routes sends information about kcal, vitamins etc of the food (ALL ARE GET ROUTES ONLY)
 Food Router :